 Creating an Unlocked Package

-- Select Package Artifact as Record Type.
+- Select Salesforce Package as record type.

-- Fill in the required fields.
+- Fill in the required fields:

 - Source Api Version: The API version the source of your package is compatible with.
 This field is important if you are using a metadata type that has changed in a recent Salesforce release.

-- Description: Large description of the package.
+- Description: Add a description for the package.

 - Click on Save.

-Loading Metadata into an Unlocked Artifact
+Loading Metadata into an Unlocked Package

-- You will see a metadata grid with the metadata from the selected org credential.
+- You will see a metadata grid with the metadata from the selected org credential: